drornir/website/dndev/content/posts/declarative-config-for-golang-idea.md

 ---
-title: "Factor 3 - Declarative Config for Golang"
+title: "A Declarative Config for Golang"
 date: "2023-07-24T21:00:00+03:00"

 tags: